mobilebiz/plugin-outbound-recording/README.md

 % cp .env.sample .env
 ```

-Update the copied .env file with an editor.The contents to be updated are as follows.
+Update the copied .env file with an editor.
+The contents to be updated are as follows.

 Params|Values
 :--|:--